vineetkumar03/ansible/README.md

-# ansible
+# Ansible

-Ansible Adhoc commands and playbooks examples
+Ansible Commands and playbooks